 Research Director, Energy Security Program

-Senior Vice President of Trade, Economic, and Energy Affairs & Outreach;
+Senior Director of Trade, Economic, and Energy Affairs

 The mission of the Trade, Economic, and Energy Affairs (TEEA) group is to foster collaborative solutions to common challenges facing the United States and Asia in these arenas.
 Guided by an in-house research team and a select group of senior advisors, TEEA’s research focuses on three broad areas: energy security and policy; energy and the environment; and trade, investment, and economic engagement.